jsdealy/latin/miscellae/guideToLatinConversation.md

 or the genitive of a noun : Cujum pecus?
 Meum or ^gonis.

-Names of country ^ of sect, of fam-
-ily: Italus, Komanus, Stoicus.
+Names of country ^ of sect, of family: Italus, Komanus, Stoicus.

-Ibi, hie, istic, illic, ubique, ibi- dem, alibi, nusquam, alicubi, usquam, foris, etc.
+Ibi, hie, istic, illic, ubique, ibidem, alibi, nusquam, alicubi, usquam, foris, etc.